vuejs/vue-class-component/docs/README.md

 # Overview

 Vue Class Component is a library that lets you make your Vue components in class-style syntax.
-For example, the below is a simple counter component written with Vue Class Component:
+For example, below is a simple counter component written with Vue Class Component:

 ```vue
 <template>